colak/txp-media-shortcode/README.md

 * For a YoutTube address such as https://www.youtube.com/watch?v=zlZTghhCuxg, the video id is `zlZTghhCuxg`

 3. Use the `txt` attribute should you wish to have a descriptive text in the GDPR container.
 This text is no longer visible and it is replaced by the `embed` container once the cookie for the particular provider is accepted.

+4. The `url` attribute is only used for services like Soundcloud where the media id does not appear in the url of the page that hosts the media file.

 ## Support